 With such a rich set of tools available, developing systems have become significantly easier than it was 5-10 years ago.
 While choices need to be made both between providers and which elements should be developed in-house it is clear that many of these systems have the possibility to be of very significant value to an organization.

 Any work an organization does that this is not focused on its core competence is arguably overhead.
 In other words, if comparable competitors were to use external APIs to achieve some important but non-core / non-differentiating functionality and this worked at least as well as an in-house build, this competitor would have freed up time to move further ahead on their core product.
 The opportunity cost of in-house builds of non-differentiating services is great.

-It is therefore an imperative for organizations to: Identify what their own core competence / differentiation is and ensure that the majority of effort is targeted towards this.
-Where possible consume APIs of others to bring in functionality that is non-core in in this way.
+It is, therefore, an imperative for organizations to identify what their own core competence/differentiation is and ensure that the majority of effort is targeted towards this.
+Where possible consume APIs of others to bring in functionality that is non-core in this way.